Caerlower/asa-manager/README.md

 - Python 3.6+
 - An Algorand node or access to a service like PureStake or Algorand TestNet/MainNet
-- Algorand wallet with sufficient funds
+- Algorand wallet with sufficient testnet algos.

 ## Installation